 - Conducts housing inspections and assesses for compliance with industry regulations and inspection readiness ensuring that clients have a successful transition into housing; and

-- Assists clients with management through connection to community resources, employment search and readiness preparation, connection to medical, dental, mental health, and other basic needs services;
+- Assists clients with ongoing housing retention case management through connection to community resources, employment search and readiness preparation, connection to medical, dental, mental health, and other basic housing stabilization and housing retention needs and services;

 - Ensures effective service delivery by notifying clients of all housing opportunities and coordinating individualized housing plans with clients and any involved community partners;

 - Mediate with landlords, obtaining utilities and making moving arrangements when indicated;